IBM/unitxt/docs/docs/adding_operator.rst

 It is recommended to use existing operators when possible.

-However, if a highly specific or uncommon operation is needed that existing operators do not cover, and it is unlikely to be reused, you can use :ref:`ExecuteExpression <operators.ExecuteExpression>`  or :ref:`FilterByExpression <operators.FilterByExpression>`operators:
+However, if a highly specific or uncommon operation is needed that existing operators do not cover, and it is unlikely to be reused, you can use :class:`ExecuteExpression <unitxt.operators.ExecuteExpression>` or :class:`FilterByExpression <unitxt.operators.FilterByExpression>` operators:

 .. code-block:: python